Water

 -

-The U.S. Environmental Protection Agency is announcing the Texas General Land Office will receive $382,000 in grant funding to monitor water quality at beaches and to notify the public if elevated levels of illness-causing bacteria make swimming unsafe.
+EPA announces $150,000 in grant funding to Alaska to monitor water quality at beaches and to notify the public if elevated levels of bacteria make swimming unsafe.

 -

-The U.S. EPA is announcing the Louisiana Department of Health will receive $359,000 in grant funding to monitor water quality at beaches and to notify the public if elevated levels of illness-causing bacteria make swimming unsafe.
+Today, U.S. Environmental Protection Agency (EPA) is announcing $289,000 in grant funding that South Carolina will use to monitor water quality at beaches and to notify the public if elevated levels of bacteria make swimming unsafe.

 -